Housing and Residence Life

-- Must be under a 45 minute trip to campus by bus (includes walk to bus stop, and transfer time)
+- Must be under a 60 minute trip to campus by bus (includes walk to/from bus stops, and transfer time)

-- Each student needs to have a private room with a window at least 9 square feet, a bed, linen, dresser, closet, desk, light, and a door that can be locked.
+- Each student needs to have a private room (at least 81 square feet) with a window, a bed, linen, dresser, closet, desk, light, and a door that can be locked

-- All people over age 18 must have a background check.
+- All residents over age 18 must complete a background check

 2. Is there a limit to the number of students any one family can have?

 Our first goal is to try to get each family at least one student.
 There are limits put on by the city as to how many non-related people can occupy a single dwelling.
 Each student must have his/her own space as in #1.
 As each family situation is different, if there are specific concerns, these can be discussed with the Homestay Coordinator on a case by case basis.

 Each homestay family must be under 15 minutes of walking to the bus stop and 60 minutes by bus to the college (including transfers, and walk to bus stop).
 If your family does not fall into either of these categories, it does not mean that you can not be considered; however, students placed in your home would most likely be those with their own transportation or it would be on a sight first basis.
 (This means that the student would be able to visit the home first before being placed there.

 4. What about the use of equipment in the house?

 In addition to bathroom and eating facilities, each student needs to have access to laundry and the telephone for local calls and internet.
 It is not recommended to let a student use a business computer.
 Family computer is optional.
 It is great if there is a “student computer” available.